rlee32/lbmpp/README.md

 For this, you will need to have the googletest repo on your machine and will need to define its path in the Makefile.

+If you want to compile using multiple cores, add '-jN', where 'N' is the number of threads to use.

 ## Usage

 Modify 'settings' to your needs.